euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 But was was even more surpising, was the fact that the best performance was obtained with the very cost-effective, latest-generation, mid-range Nvidia 750Ti.
 Very close to that came the much more expensive and renown Nvidia Titan, and its professional version the Nvidia Tesla K20.
 The competition with AMD GPU-hardware is somehow unfear as this high-end GPU is already 3 years old, but it shows the portablity of the developped code.
+The amount of memory available on the device has its importance: it is not possible to store the LUT for images larger then X MPix on the AMD v7800 (which has only 1GByte memroy available for OpenCL calculations).
+The CSR representation, much smaller, allows to process image up to XX Mpix on the same device.

 Kernel timings
 --------------